cs231n/cs231n.github.io/assignments/2021/assignment3.md

 ### Q1: Image Captioning with Vanilla RNNs (29 points)

-The notebook `RNN_Captioning.ipynb` will walk you through the implementation of an image captioning system on MS-COCO using vanilla recurrent networks.
+The notebook `RNN_Captioning.ipynb` will walk you through the implementation of vanilla recurrent neural networks and apply them to image captioning on COCO.

 ### Q2: Image Captioning with LSTMs (23 points)

-The notebook `LSTM_Captioning.ipynb` will walk you through the implementation of Long-Short Term Memory (LSTM) RNNs, and apply them to image captioning on MS-COCO.
+The notebook `LSTM_Captioning.ipynb` will walk you through the implementation of Long-Short Term Memory (LSTM) RNNs and apply them to image captioning on COCO.

 ### Q3: Image Captioning with Transformers (18 points)

-The notebook `Transformer_Captioning.ipynb` will walk you through the implementation of Transformer Model, and apply them to image captioning on MS-COCO.
+The notebook `Transformer_Captioning.ipynb` will walk you through the implementation of a Transformer model and apply it to image captioning on COCO. **When first opening the notebook, go to `Runtime > Change runtime type` and set `Hardware accelerator` to `GPU`.**

 ### Q4: Network Visualization: Saliency maps, Class Visualization, and Fooling Images (15 points)

-The notebook `NetworkVisualization-PyTorch.ipynb` will introduce the pretrained SqueezeNet model, compute gradients with respect to images, and use them to produce saliency maps and fooling images.
-Please complete only one of the notebooks (TensorFlow or PyTorch).
-No extra credit will be awardeded if you complete both notebooks.
+The notebook `Network_Visualization.ipynb` will introduce the pretrained SqueezeNet model, compute gradients with respect to images, and use them to produce saliency maps and fooling images.

 ### Q5: Generative Adversarial Networks (15 points)

-In the notebook `GANS-PyTorch.ipynb` you will learn how to generate images that match a training dataset, and use these models to improve classifier performance when training on a large amount of unlabeled data and a small amount of labeled data.
-Please complete only one of the notebooks (TensorFlow or PyTorch).
-No extra credit will be awarded if you complete both notebooks.
+In the notebook `Generative_Adversarial_Networks.ipynb` you will learn how to generate images that match a training dataset and use these models to improve classifier performance when training on a large amount of unlabeled data and a small amount of labeled data. **When first opening the notebook, go to `Runtime > Change runtime type` and set `Hardware accelerator` to `GPU`.**

 ### Q6: Self-Supervised Learning (16-points)

-In the notebook `self_supervised_learning,ipynb`, you will learn how to
+In the notebook `Self_Supervised_Learning.ipynb`, you will learn how to ... **When first opening the notebook, go to `Runtime > Change runtime type` and set `Hardware accelerator` to `GPU`.**

 ### Optional: Style Transfer (15 points)

-In thenotebooks `StyleTransfer-TensorFlow.ipynb` or `StyleTransfer-PyTorch.ipynb` you will learn how to create images with the content of one image but the style of another.
-Please complete only one of the notebooks (TensorFlow or PyTorch).
-No extra credit will be awardeded if you complete both notebooks.
+In the notebook `Style_Transfer.ipynb`, you will learn how to create images with the content of one image but the style of another.

 ### Submitting your work